priyanka-s12/resourcely_frontend/README.md

 # Resourcely

 An AI-Powered Full Stack app where managers can manage assignments across projects.
-He/she can track who is working on which assignment, their capacity, add projects, and when engineer will be available for new projects.
+He/she can track who is working on which assignment, their capacity, add projects, and when engineer will be available for new projects.<br/>
 Built with React + Typescript, tailwind css, shadcn, MongoDb database, Express, Node, Context API, React Hook Form with Zod

 ---